plateaukao/einkbro/README.md

 ## Important | Wichtig

 This is the default startsite of "Foss Browser".
 You can set every bookmark as startsite by longpressing.
-You can also set an emty startpage via the menu in your bookmarklist.
+You can also set an empty startpage via the menu in your bookmarklist.
 PLEASE READ ALSO THE HELP DIALOG FOR FURTHER INSTRUCTIONS.

 Dies ist die Startseite von "FOSS Browser".
 Jedes Lesezeichen kann durch langes drücken als Startseite gesetzt werden.
 Im Menü